About Us

 • 2019: Tradeswoman Vicki O’Leary wins the 2019 ENR Award of Excellence.
 Vicki helped draft and implement The Ironworkers Union first of its kind maternity program and helped roll out a new anti-bullying and harassment program.
 Read more: April/May issue of The Ironworker.
 The TWTF was heavily involved in bills impacting equity and access in the trades; Emma Brennan, WANTO Project Manager at AFL-CIO in Washington, D.C. (and former Oregon Tradeswomen staffer!) served on a panel in Congress on creating equity, opportunity, and access through the Infrastructure bill.

-Our coalition is always looking to grow and engage more tradeswomen, allies, advocates, and industry partners!
-To learn more, email us at [email protected] !
-Consider joining one of our working committees below:
+We are looking to grow and engage more tradeswomen, allies, advocates, and industry partners!
+To learn more, email us at [email protected].
+We recommend you consider joining one of our committees below:

 • The TWTF Monthly Membership Meeting is held the third Monday of every other month, times alternate between 3 pm Eastern/Noon Pacific and 6 pm Eastern/3 Pacific.
 To join the TWTF, please email us at [email protected] and we will send you the conference call information.
 If you are interested in volunteering for one of the active work committees below, please contact one of the co-chairs as listed below.